fork-anyone/node-mac-permissions/README.md

 - `denied` - The user explicitly denied access to `type` data for the application.
 - `authorized` - The application is authorized to access `type` data.
 - `limited` - The application is authorized for limited access to `type` data.
 Currently only applicable to the `photos` type.
+- 'provisional' - The application is provisionally authorized to access `type` data.
+Currently only applicable to the `notifications` type.

 **Notes:**